 This new RG is being issued to provide implementing guidance for the applicable NRC requirements in the 10 CFR Part 74 regulations (as referenced above) that are related to physical inventories and material balances at fuel cycle facilities.
 Guidance on these requirements was previously provided in RG 5.13, "Conduct of Nuclear Material Physical Inventories" (Ref.
 10), and RG 5.33, "Statistical Evaluation of Material Unaccounted For" (Ref.
-11), but these RGs became outdated after 10 CFR Part 74 was revised.
-Accordingly, RG 5.13 and RG 5.33 are being withdrawn.
+11).
+Due to several rulemakings that occurred from 1985 to 2002 which significantly amended the MC&A requirements, the above regulatory guides became outdated as they no longer cite the correct sections of the regulations.
+Accordingly, RG 5.13 and RG 5.33 are being withdrawn concurrent with the issuance of RG 5.88, which provides the correct citations to the 10 CFR part 74 regulations.
 In addition, this new RG provides updated guidance for uranium enrichment facilities by incorporating relevant guidance from NUREG-1280, NUREG-1065, and NUREG/CR-5734, without making substantive changes to that guidance.